-I first blogged my Apple Pecan Cake some time ago and and it is one of the recipes that was too old to make the transfer to the redesigned site.
-Actually, that was no bad thing as in the process of re-blogging it, I made some adjustments.
+I first blogged my Apple Pecan Cake some time ago but it was one of the recipes that was too old to make the transfer to the site when I redesigned the first time a few years ago.
+Actually, that was no bad thing as in the process of re-blogging it the first time back in 2013, I made some adjustments.
 Three thoroughly tested cakes later (huge thanks to my friends, neighbours and the folks at my husband’s office), this is the even more delicious result.
-And this is why Martha Stewart’s comments about bloggers offended me so much.
-I work at my recipes and make things several times before I blog them.
-I may not have a test kitchen or the staff, but my recipes are well and truly tested by ordinary people who love food and cooking.
+Three years and another blog redesign later, this recipe is still a family favourite.

-Sorry, rant over.
-I need to tell you about the cake batter.
-It’s quite thick and stiff but don’t let that alarm you.
+A little heads up about the cake batter – it’s quite thick and stiff, but don’t let that alarm you.
 The moisture from the apples is released as the cake is baked and it comes out of the oven gloriously tender.
 You do need to dollop the batter into the Bundt pan quite firmly though, spreading it with a knife to make sure it is evenly distributed.

 You don’t have to glaze this cake if you don’t want to.
 It’s perfectly delicious just as it is, but it looks a little bit naked.

 Having said that, it’s nothing a dusting of confectioner’s sugar won’t fix.
-The glaze does make the cake extra special though.
+The tasty maple glaze does make the cake extra special though.

-This is one of those wonderful cakes that seems to get better the longer you keep it.
-Unglazed it will keep for several days covered at room temperature, but even with the glaze I’ve kept it for up to four days very successfully.
+Apple Pecan Cake is one of those wonderful cakes that seems to get better the longer you keep it.
+It will keep for several days covered at room temperature unglazed, but even with the glaze I’ve kept it for up to four days very successfully.
 The flavours deepen as the days wear on and the cake becomes even more moist and delicious.